Delta SkyMiles® Gold American Express Card Review

 - The annual fee after the first year may not be worth it if you aren't a regular Delta traveler.

 Are you a frequent Delta flyer looking to rack up some extra SkyMiles® and earn rewards flights more quickly?
-For a limited time, new Delta SkyMiles® Gold American Express Card members can earn earn 70,000 bonus miles once spending $2,000 in on the card in the first three months and a $200 statement credit after making Delta purchase with the card within the same time frame.
-Plus, get a 0% intro APR on purchases for 12 months from the date of account opening (then 15.74% - 24.74% Variable).
-Offers expire 7/28/2021.
-Additionally, earn a $100 Delta Flight Credit to use toward future travel after you spend $10,000 in purchases on your card in a calendar year.
+For a limited time, new Delta SkyMiles® Gold American Express Card members can earn 70,000 bonus miles after spending $2,000 in purchases on your new card in your first three months of card membership (offer expires 11/10/21).

 A welcome offer is almost always a nice perk, but when said bonus can quickly be turned into a free flight, that’s something that really gets our attention.